appsbunches/AppsBunches-Integration-Requirements/README.md

 ```

 ### 6.4 Search Events
+Purpose: If your SDK modifies or enhances search results, implement a method that receives a search query from the app and returns an updated list of products based on your internal logic or recommendations.

 ```dart
 List<Products> products = await APPSDKNAME.getProducts(q: 'Search Item');
 ```

 ### 6.5 Abandoned Cart Events
+Purpose: If your SDK tracks cart updates for abandoned cart handling, implement a method that receives updates such as cart status, user info, product details, current phase, and other metadata.

 ```dart
 APPSDKNAME.addCartUpdates(